0xAX/linux-insides/Booting/linux-bootstrap-6.md

 static struct slot_area slot_areas[MAX_SLOT_AREA];
 ```

-array.
-The kernel will select a random index of this array for kernel to be decompressed.
-This selection will be executed by the `slots_fetch_random` function.
-The main goal of the `slots_fetch_random` function is to select random memory range from the `slot_areas` array via `kaslr_get_random_long` function:
+The kernel will select a random index from this array to decompress the kernel to.
+The selection process is conducted by the  `slots_fetch_random` function.
+The main goal of the `slots_fetch_random` function is to select a random memory range from the `slot_areas` array via the `kaslr_get_random_long` function:

 ```C
 slot = kaslr_get_random_long("Physical") % slot_max;
 ```

-The `kaslr_get_random_long` function is defined in the [arch/x86/lib/kaslr.c](https://github.com/torvalds/linux/blob/v4.16/arch/x86/lib/kaslr.c) source code file and it just returns random number.
-Note that the random number will be get via different ways depends on kernel configuration and system opportunities (select random number base on [time stamp counter](https://en.wikipedia.org/wiki/Time_Stamp_Counter), [rdrand](https://en.wikipedia.org/wiki/RdRand) and so on).
+The `kaslr_get_random_long` function is defined in the [arch/x86/lib/kaslr.c](https://github.com/torvalds/linux/blob/v4.16/arch/x86/lib/kaslr.c) source code file and as its name suggests, returns a random number.
+Note that the random number can be generated in a number of ways depending on kernel configuration and features present in the system (For example, using the [time stamp counter](https://en.wikipedia.org/wiki/Time_Stamp_Counter), or [rdrand](https://en.wikipedia.org/wiki/RdRand) or some other method).

-That's all from this point random memory range will be selected.
+We now have a random physical address to decompress the kernel to.

 Virtual address randomization
 --------------------------------------------------------------------------------

-After random memory region was selected by the kernel decompressor, new identity mapped pages will be built for this region by demand:
+After selecting a random physical address for the decompressed kernel, we generate identity mapped pages for the region:

 ```C
 random_addr = find_random_phys_addr(min_addr, output_size);